 When mass-production facilities began pumping out plastic products by the truckload, designers would need to be familiar with technologies like blow-molding, rotational-molding, and injection-molding in order to optimize the designs for production.
 Cutting cost and increasing durability could impact the success of a product.

-While these skills are still often expected of today’s designers, new technologies and a highly-informed consumer base demands more of a modern-day product designer.
+There’s still a place for traditional design skills.
+However, new tools pop up every year.
+Additionally, a highly-informed consumer base demands more of a modern-day product designer.

-This is often performed as immersive observations in which a designer tries to draw inspiration from habits, preferences, ergonomics, culture, traditions, socioeconomic and demographic factors.
-Ethnographic Research is one of a handful of types of research intended to inform design decisions early in the conceptual stage.
+Usually performed as immersive observations, a designer tries to draw inspiration from the following: Habits, preferences, ergonomics, culture, traditions, socioeconomic and demographic factors.
+Ethnographic Research should inform design decisions early in the conceptual stage.

 Market or Competitive Analysis are when existing and competing products or solutions are mapped out on a chart to understand where the product being designed will lie within the field of competing products.
 If others exist like it, then designers can make adjustments to better position the product when it comes to market.